-Drought and Other Conditions
+Drought Conditions

-According to the U.S. Drought Monitor, approximately 37% of the U.S. was experiencing moderate to exceptional drought conditions, concentrated mainly in California, other western states, parts of Texas and Oklahoma as of March 31, 2015, as compared with 29% of the U.S. at the end of 2014.
-California has entered a fourth consecutive year of drought.
-Over 97% of California's \$43 billion agricultural sector was experiencing severe, extreme or exceptional drought with the livestock sector more directly exposed to exceptional drought than the crop sector.
-Persistent drought conditions may lead to increased prices and decreased supplies of agricultural products produced in affected areas, including livestock, dairy products, fruits, nuts and vegetables.
-Prolonged drought conditions could result in credit stress and reduced income for these producers and processors.
+According to the U.S. Drought Monitor, as of March 31, 2016, approximately 15% of the U.S. was experiencing moderate to exceptional drought conditions, concentrated mainly in California and other western states, as compared with 19% of the U.S. at the end of 2015.
+Prolonged drought conditions could result in credit stress and reduced income for agricultural producers in the affected areas as well as processors of the affected products.